ibm-cloud-architecture/refarch-kc/docs/itg-tests/README.md

 ### Replay all events for a given key

 1. First start the python docker container, so we can execute any python code.
-The script connect to the docker network where kafka runs.
+The script connects to the docker network where kafka runs.

     ```
     cd itg_tests